Rays vs. Twins Player Props Betting Odds

-Byron Buxton is one of the top players with prop bets available when the Tampa Bay Rays and the Minnesota Twins square off at Tropicana Field on Tuesday (at 6:40 PM ET).
+Carlos Correa and Wander Franco are two of the top players with prop bets for the taking when the Minnesota Twins and the Tampa Bay Rays meet at Tropicana Field on Wednesday (at 6:40 PM ET).

 Bet on this matchup or its props with DraftKings!